 SmartScoot is an innovative scooter, easy to use, lightweight and foldable for people who lead an active lifestyle, but sometimes need a little help to get around.
 Whether in grocery stores, shopping malls, parks, at home or on vacation, SmartScoot makes these trips easier.

 Its key features include: innovative Fold n Lock™ technology.
 This means that the scooter easily folds up and collapses in seconds.

-- Durable and Lightweight Construction – SmartScoot is constructed of stainless steel for strength and durability, but weighs under 40 pounds due to its unique design.
+- Durable and Lightweight Construction – SmartScoot is full of stainless steel that gives it strength and durability.
+But weighs under 40 pounds due to its unique design.